roberta-davidson/mag-for-phoenix/README.md

 ## Institutional Configuration

 Other information that the pipeline needs to run on Phoenix is contained within the institutional configuration file.
-Called `phoenix.config` in this repo, copy it and pass to your submission script with `-c phoenix.config`.
+Called `phoenix.config` in this repo, and here I have also included additional modifications I found useful.
+Copy it and pass to your submission script with `-c phoenix.config`.

 ## Running the pipeline

-There is lots of good info on how to build a mag script on the [website](https://nf-co.re/mag/2.5.4)
+There is lots of good info on how to build a mag script on the nf-core/mag [website](https://nf-co.re/mag/2.5.4)

 Here is the one I'm currently using as an example: